FAQ

 easily split the input data generated by the fuzzer.
 This is useful whenever you need to easily generate different data

-All implementations of the FDP provide similar convenience functions for most common data types (strings, ints, floats, etc...).
-The methods come in a few varieties:
+All implementations of the FDP provide similar convenience functions for most common data

 -

-If you need a single value, you can use methods like ConsumeBool, ConsumeIntegral, ConsumeFloatingPoint.
-Many of these methods will allow you to specify a range of valid values as well.
+.
+Many of these methods allow you to specify a range of valid values as well. -

-If you need a sequence of bytes, you can use methods like ConsumeBytes, ConsumeBytesAsString.
+If you need a sequence of bytes, you can use methods like

-There are also methods that include the word remaining.
-ConsumeRemainingBytesAsString will return a string from the bytes remaining in the fuzzing input buffer.
-When using one of these methods, it should be the last FDP method you call in the Fuzz Test, since there will be no data left in the buffer after the call.
+returns a string from the bytes remaining in the fuzzing input buffer.
+Call these methods as the last FDP method in the fuzz test, because the buffer is empty after the call. -

 If you need to pick a random value from an array, you can use PickValueInArray methods.